AishneeP/tic-tac-toe/README.md

 - Draw Condition: The game identifies a draw when no more moves can be made, and no player wins.

 Requirements - Python 3.11.0

+Potential Updates
+- Restart the game: Ask the users if they wan to play again and implement the function all over again
+- Player Stats: Keep track of player statistics, such as the number of wins, losses, and draws.